vadim-miller2/book-test1/ch_core.md

 The default is to post only those messages whose severity level exceeds the <span class="nctnt ncbi-var">eDiag\_Warning</span> level (i.e. <span class="nctnt ncbi-var">eDiag\_Error, eDiag\_Critical</span>, and <span class="nctnt ncbi-var">eDiag\_Fatal</span>).
 The global severity threshold for posting messages can be reset using [SetDiagPostLevel](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=SetDiagPostLevel)<span class="nctnt ncbi-func"> (EDiagSev postSev)</span>.
 A parallel function, [SetDiagDieLevel](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=SetDiagDieLevel)<span class="nctnt ncbi-func"> (EDiagSev dieSev)</span>, defines the severity level at which execution will abort.

 Tracing is considered to be a special, debug-oriented feature, and therefore messages with severity level <span class="nctnt ncbi-var">eDiag\_Trace</span> are not affected by these global <span class="nctnt ncbi-monospace">post/die</span> levels.
 Instead, [SetDiagTrace](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=SetDiagTrace)<span class="nctnt ncbi-func"> (EDiagTrace enable, EDiagTrace default)</span> is used to turn tracing on or off.
-By default, the tracing is off - unless you assign the environment variable <span class="nctnt ncbi-var">DIAG\_TRACE</span> to an arbitrary non-empty string or, alternatively, define a <span class="nctnt ncbi-var">DIAG\_TRACE</span> entry in the <span class="nctnt ncbi-var">[DEBUG]</span> section of your [registry](ch_core.html#ch_core.registry) file.
+By default, the tracing is off - unless you assign the environment variable <span class="nctnt ncbi-var">DIAG\_TRACE</span> to an arbitrary non-empty string or, alternatively, define a <span class="nctnt ncbi-var">DIAG\_TRACE</span> entry in the <span class="nctnt ncbi-var">[DEBUG]</span> section of your [registry](#registry) file.

 The severity level can be set directly in <span class="nctnt ncbi-macro">POST</span> and <span class="nctnt ncbi-macro">TRACE</span> statements, using the severity level manipulators including <span class="nctnt ncbi-var">Info</span>, <span class="nctnt ncbi-var">Warning</span>, <span class="nctnt ncbi-var">Error</span>, <span class="nctnt ncbi-var">Critical</span>, <span class="nctnt ncbi-var">Fatal</span>, and <span class="nctnt ncbi-var">Trace</span>, for example:

     ERR_POST_X(1, Critical << "Something quite bad has happened.");

-### <span class="title">Diagnostic Messages Filtering</span>
+### Diagnostic Messages Filtering

 Diagnostic messages from the <span class="nctnt ncbi-class">CNcbiDiag</span> and <span class="nctnt ncbi-class">CException</span> classes can be filtered by the source file path; message severity; or by the module, class, or function name.
 Messages from the <span class="nctnt ncbi-class">CNcbiDiag</span> class can also be filtered by error code.
 If a <span class="nctnt ncbi-class">CException</span> object is created by chaining to a previous exception, then all exceptions in the chain will be checked against the filter and the exception will pass if any exception in the chain passes (even if one of them is suppressed by a negative condition).

 The filter can be set by the <span class="nctnt ncbi-var">TRACE\_FILTER</span> or <span class="nctnt ncbi-var">POST\_FILTER</span> entry in the <span class="nctnt ncbi-var">[DIAG]</span> section of the registry file or during runtime through [SetDiagFilter()](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=SetDiagFilter).
 Messages with a severity level of <span class="nctnt ncbi-var">Fatal</span> are not filtered; messages with a severity level of <span class="nctnt ncbi-var">Trace</span> are filtered by <span class="nctnt ncbi-var">TRACE\_FILTER</span>; and all other messages are filtered by <span class="nctnt ncbi-var">POST\_FILTER</span>.

 Filter strings contain filtering conditions separated by a space.
 An empty filter string means that all messages will appear in the log unfiltered.
 Filtering conditions are processed from left to right until a condition that matches the message is found.
 If the message does not match any of the conditions, then the message will be filtered out.
 Filtering conditions in the string may be preceded by an exclamation mark, which reverses the behavior (so if a message matches the condition it will be suppressed).
-See [Table 4](ch_core.html#ch_core.T4) for filtering condition samples and syntax.
+See [Table 4](#table-4) for filtering condition samples and syntax.

 Table 4.
 Filter String Samples